dotnet/linker/src/ILLink.Tasks/README.md

 ## Usage

-To use this tool, set `PublishTrimmed=true` in your project and publish a self-contained app:
+To use this tool, set `PublishTrimmed` to `true` in your project and publish a self-contained app:

 ```
-dotnet publish -r <rid>
+dotnet publish -r <rid> -c Release
 ```

 The publish output will include a subset of the framework libraries, depending on what the application code calls.
 For a "hello world" app, this reduces the size from ~68MB to ~28MB.